gbif/checklistbank/docs/BACKBONE-BUILD.md

 See https://hosted-datasets.gbif.org/datasets/backbone/readme.html
 - export CSV from postgres: ` \copy (select * from v_backbone) to 'simple.txt'`
 - gzip and move to move to https://hosted-datasets.gbif.org/datasets/backbone/yyyy-mm-dd
+- explain the changes in a document at [backbone-builds](https://github.com/gbif/checklistbank/tree/master/docs/backbone-builds) for use in the [release notes](https://www.gbif.org/release-notes).

 ### Copy logs
 See https://hosted-datasets.gbif.org/datasets/backbone/readme.html